twknab/mean_q_a_discussion/readme.md

 		any page refresh will trigger the lack of JWT and re-load `/`

 		Question: Is there any way to persist the JWT so refresh does not redir?
+			(I believe you can set an expiration?)

+##Still Need To
++ Need to add in sorting for categories and topics and username

 ##Where I Left Off:

-	+ Retrieve Posts finished.
-Still need to link up post titles and usernames
-	+ Need to add in sorting for categories and topics and username
-	+ Build user profile page
-	+ Build Comment Model and increment `post.commentCounter` when created
+	+ Got answers to post.
+Got upvoting and downvoting to work.
+Now just need to add comments form and iterate through comments.
+Also need to build log out.

+##Issues Experienced During Development:

-	Question: Why are category drop downs disappearing when page reloads?
+	1. Why are category drop downs disappearing when page reloads?

+		+ Solution: Your `/post/categories` route was being blocked by your JWT tokens.
+Thus, when you refreshed the page, your categories were not retrieved.
+To solve this, an exception was added in the JWT setup under your `app.js`, and now your categories load on page refresh.

+	2. Why did my links in the format of `/user/{{user._id}}` give me a 'Cannot Get' error?

+		+ Solution: You forgot the hashbang -- this `#!` must go before your links.
+		The link style of, `/#!/user/{{user._id}}` will *NOT* trigger this error.

+		+ Also remember: When you're using the `$http` request in your factory, format your request as: `$http.get('/user' + id)` -- use the `+` to add the `id` onto your route (make sure to pass `id` in from `$routeParams.id` from your controller and to your factory).